There are well over a billion websites on the Internet, and unfortunately a great number of them are malicious in some way or another.

 1 – You landed on a page that you weren’t expecting to land on when you clicked a link.

-For example, if you click on a link for a blog post you want to read but the page that loads in your browser is hawking vitamins of some sort, it’s virtually certain that the page is malicious.
+For example, if you click on a link for a blog post you want to read but the page that loads in your browser is little more than a page hawking vitamins of some sort, it’s virtually certain that the page is malicious.

 2 – You click a link and your computer instantly freezes up (it won’t respond to any mouse clicks or key presses).